What I can offer

 How I work

-I usually work face-to-face with adults, however during the Covid 19 pandemic I am working exclusively via video call or telephone but will resume face-to-face contact once this is deemed safe for those that want it.
+I usually work face-to-face with adults, however during the Covid 19 pandemic I am working via video call or telephone.
+I have recently resumed face-to-face contact for those that want it and feel confident about meeting with me.

 Training, qualifications & experience